shahmir811/eth-solidity-kickstarter-campaign/README.md

 Ethereum Kickstart Project

-> Building a smart contract in Solidity to solve scamming issues in kickstart app
+> Building a smart contract in Solidity to propose a solution that will solve scamming issues in kickstart app